Friedrich Spee: Life

-Spee was born at Kaiserswerth on the Rhine.
+Spee was born at Kaiserswerth on the Rhine, into an old, noble Spee family.
 On finishing his early education at Cologne, he entered the Society of Jesus in 1610, and pursued extensive studies and activity as a teacher at Trier, Fulda, Würzburg, Speyer, Worms and Mainz, where he was ordained a Catholic priest in 1622.
 He became professor at the University of Paderborn in 1624.
 From 1626 he taught at Speyer, Wesel, Trier and Cologne, and preached at Paderborn, Cologne and Hildesheim.

 An attempt to assassinate Spee was made at Peine in 1629.
 He resumed his activity as professor and priest at Paderborn and later at Cologne, and in 1633 removed to Trier.
 During the storming of the city by the imperial forces in March 1635 (in the Thirty Years' War), he distinguished himself in the care of the suffering, and died soon afterwards of a plague infection contracted while ministering to wounded soldiers in a hospital.

 His name is often incorrectly cited as "Friedrich von Spee".